dianakorka/Data-Science-in-R/rfile/LISS-data.md

 ![](LISS-data_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

-And descriptive statistics: we have similar mean, median age and standards deviation of age across the two groups: left and right-leaning individuals.
+And descriptive statistics: we have similar mean, median age and standard deviation of age across the two groups: left and right-leaning individuals.

 ``` r